 Existing research has focused on developing reactive transmission schemes that use multicast or broadcast connections in innovative ways to reduce server and network loads, for serving a popular video to multiple asynchronous clients.
-The techniques are reactive in that the server transmits video data only on-demand, in response to arriving client requests.
+The techniques are reactive in that the server transmits video data only ondemand, in response to arriving client requests.
 Batching, patching and stream merging belong to this category.
 In batching, the server batches requests that arrive close together in time [1], and multicasts the stream to the set of clients.
-In patching or stream tapping [2], [3], [4], the server streams the entire video sequentially to the very first client.
+In patching or stream tapping [2-4], the server streams the entire video sequentially to the very first client.
 A later client receives (part of) its future playback data by listening to an existing ongoing multicast of the same video, with the server transmitting afresh only the missing prefix.
-Stream merging [5] is a related technique where all streams (complete and prefix) are transmitted using multicast, and clients can patch onto any earlier multicast stream.